SonGoku788/create_with_HTML/README.md

 # create_with_HTML
 ## create_three_pages_with_HTML
-My three pages on HTML are on : How can we create a website with the HTML langage ?
+My three pages on HTML are on : How can we create a website with the HTML language ?